oliszymanski/RPi-Photo-Taker/README.md

 All functions that will be used in this project will be already setup on your Raspberry Pi.
 All the steps that we will be going through are listed here:

-1. set up the object for camera
+1. <u>set up the object for camera
 2. camera preview for 3 seconds
-3. capture and save the image to your folder
+3. capture and save the image to your folder </u>

 <br>

 ### Step 1: set up the object for camera